PerfectoMobileSA/Perfecto-Bobcat-Junit5-Sample/README.md

 3. This [link](https://developers.perfectomobile.com/display/PD/Generate+security+tokens) will showcase how to generate Perfecto security token.</br>

 4. Note: Enter the physical location of gradle if it wasnt identified by Jenkins while executing.</br>

+#### Known Issue:

+When webdriver.reusable property is set to True, the driver instance remains open even after running all the tests, Due to this [issue](https://github.com/wttech/bobcat/issues/437), the build will be failure even though all the tests passes.